Farmaan02/CivicSense/PERMANENT_FIXES.md

-# Permanent Fixes for CivicSense Admin Panel
+# Permanent Fixes for CivicPulse Admin Panel

-This document outlines the permanent fixes implemented to prevent recurring issues in the CivicSense admin panel.
+This document outlines the permanent fixes implemented to prevent recurring issues in the CivicPulse admin panel.

 ## 1. Environment Variable Management